zhour-mt/backend-project-nc-news/README.md

 Please use the following instructions to help set up:

-1. Create a file named '.env.test'.
+1. Create a file named '.env.test' within the main folder.
 This file should contain the name of the database containing the test data required to implement any methods/ tests.
 Use the following structure: PGDATABASE=nc_news_test.

 2. Create a second file named '.env.development'.
 This file contains the database name for all the actual, development data.
 Use the following structure: PGDATABASE=nc_news.

-3. In your .gitignore file, add the names of the files created.
+3. In your .gitignore file, add the names of the files created to avoid pushing any sensitive information to GitHub.